Pre-Pilot Research

 Despite decades of research establishing that cognitive biases systematically distort financial decisions, the advisory industry lacks a standardised, validated instrument for measuring these biases at the individual client level.

-The Sigmalign Pilot Study is a 60-day observational study designed to establish the feasibility and early reliability data needed to develop such an instrument.
-We work directly with licensed financial advisors and their consenting clients in a naturalistic advisory setting.
+The Sigmalign Pilot Study is a planned 60-day observational study designed to establish feasibility and early reliability data with licensed Canadian financial advisors and their consenting clients.
+Before the pilot opens, the instrument undergoes a structured psychometric validation round using an independent panel, alongside an independent academic desk review of the instrument design.

 Phase 1 is not a claim to validity.
-It is the structured, pre-registered data collection effort required to eventually make one.
+It is the structured data collection effort required to eventually make one.

 60